 How to Boost Your Website SEO

-Note: I wrote this blog for Minyona and have included it here as part of my SEO writing portfolio.
+Note: We wrote this blog for Minyona and have included it here as part of our SEO writing portfolio.
 Some article links have been removed.

-Internet searches have become the modern-day phone book.
+Internet searches are the modern-day phone book.
 A full 88 percent of consumers do online research before making a purchase, either online or in-store.

 Search Engine Optimization (SEO) helps ensure that when those consumers are searching for the types of goods or services you provide, your name shows up near the top of the list on search engines such as Google, Bing or YouTube.
 It’s sort of like being one of the BOLD listings in the phone book.